 It was reported last week that UK prime mister Boris Johnston has asked officials to investigate the practicalities of moving parliament's upper chamber outside of London, with York being the frontrunner.

 "We should take our cue from the 19th century"

-If the House of Lords is relocated, Foster believes that the UK should look to the past and especially the process that led to the creation of current home of the UK parliament – the Palace of Westminster.
+If the House of Lords is relocated, Foster believes that the UK should look to the past and especially the process that led to the creation of current home of the UK parliament – the Houses of Parliament, which is officially called the Palace of Westminster.

 "We should take our cue from the 19th century, which understood how great buildings could demonstrate confidence in our future," said his letter.

 "After parliament burnt down in 1834, Britain applied its finest minds to creating a replacement.
 The process, overseen by Prince Albert as chairman of the Royal Fine Art Commission, gave us the magnificent Palace of Westminster."